 Dairy Development Corporation

 The Dairy Development Corporation (DDC) is a state-owned enterprise in Nepal, playing a crucial role in the country's dairy industry.
-As a key player, DDC is responsible for supporting dairy farmers and managing the production and distribution of various dairy products.
+It supports dairy farmers and oversees the production and distribution of various dairy products.

 Location